fairagro/m4.1_basic_infrastructure_on_docker/README.md

 the corresponding directories in `/var/www/html`.
 The `nextcloud_data` volume was mounted to `/nextcloud_data`, while the nextcloud config pointed to that directory.

-Our current docker installation just uses one volume, mounted to `/var/www/html`.
+Our current docker installation just uses one volume with one mountpoint (`/var/www/html`).

 Note that we won't make use of the configuration files of the backup, as they differ quite a lot from a freshly set up configuration.
-Instead the config will is imposed by the docker compose file and we need to deal with some `instanceid`-related issues.
+Instead the config is imposed by the docker compose file and we need to deal with some `instanceid`-related issues.

 ### Assumptions